gjcairo/swift-protobuf/README.md

 ## Library

 The library is available for **internal** Swift code on the OS to use as a runtime library.
 It is located at `/System/Library/PrivateFrameworks/InternalSwiftProtobuf.framework`.

-Note the current Apple-Internal requirement that prevents framework-to-framework swift dependencies.
-For the time being, only leaf node binaries may link this framework.
-This is a B&I / perf policy decision, see more at [https://confluence.sd.apple.com/pages/viewpage.action?pageId=139998422](https://confluence.sd.apple.com/pages/viewpage.action?pageId=139998422) / [http://adoptswift.apple.com](http://adoptswift.apple.com)

 The library mirrors the open source version but the module name has been changed to `InternalSwiftProtobuf` to avoid conflicts with anyone using the actual open source version as well.